NIMD and International Crisis Group organized a roundtable debate on elections, democracy, peace and conflict in Latin America.

 - What can politicians and practitioners do to foster accountable and transparent elections?

 - And who are the political actors benefiting from increased public demands for transparent decision making and public discontent over corruption, insecurity and low economic growth?

-More concretely, the event will focus on what can be learnt from the turbulent aftermath of the November 2017 elections in Honduras, as well as Colombia’s response to the first participation of the FARC in the legislative elections and the possible effects of Venezuela’s discredited electoral system on peace and stability.
+More concretely, the event focused on what can be learnt from the turbulent aftermath of the November 2017 elections in Honduras, as well as Colombia’s response to the first participation of the FARC in the legislative elections and the possible effects of Venezuela’s discredited electoral system on peace and stability.

-Speakers and panellists will include:
+Speakers and panellists included:

 - Ivan Briscoe, Programme Director for Latin America and the Caribbean, International Crisis Group